evan-dg31/Data-Engineering/README.md

 This project is licensed under the MIT License.
 You are free to use, modify, and share this project with proper attribution.

 ## 🌟 About Me

 Hi there!
-I'm Evan de Guzman.
-I’m an Data professional and passionate about learning aabout data YouTuber on a mission to share knowledge and make working with data enjoyable and engaging!
-👋 About Me

-Hi there!
 I'm Evan de Guzman, a Data Professional with a passion for learning all things data.
 I enjoy working with data to extract insights, build meaningful visualizations, and solve real-world problems through data-driven decision making.